andyaiken/dojo/public/data/conditions.md

 # Paralyzed

-* A paralyzed creature is incapacitated (see the condition) and can't move or speak.
+* A paralyzed creature is incapacitated (can't take actions or reactions) and can't move or speak.

 * The creature automatically fails Strength and Dexterity saving throws.
 Attack rolls against the creature have advantage.